openthread/silk/README.md

 ## Overview
 Silk is a fully automated test platform for validating OpenThread function, feature and system performance with real devices.
+This codebase is python3 compatible.
 The initial supported device is Nordic nRF52840 Development board.

 Silk runs on a Raspberry Pi or an ubuntu Linux PC.